-The creation of funds is authorized by section 5705.09 of the Revised Code.
-Section 5705.13 of the Revised Code authorizes the Village to establish reserve balances for budget stabilization, for the payment of claims under a self-insurance program, and for the payment of claims under a retrospective workers' compensation plan.
-This section also allows for the creation of a special revenue fund to accumulate resources for the payment of sick and vacation leave.
+The funds that should exist in a local government are addressed by section 5705.09 of the Revised Code.
+Section 5705.13 of the Revised Code authorizes local governments to establish reserve balances for budget stabilization, for the payment of claims under a self-insurance program, and for the payment of claims under a retrospective workers' compensation plan.
+This section also allows for the creation of a special revenue fund to accumulate resources for the payment of sick and vacation leave upon termination of employment.
 Additionally, it allows for the creation of capital projects funds to accumulate resources for up to ten years for the acquisition, construction, or improvement of capital assets.
 Funds may also be established under section 5705.12 of the Revised Code with the written approval of the Auditor of State.

-The Village uses a numeric chart of accounts developed by the Uniform Accounting Network.
+The Village uses a numeric chart of accounts.
 The chart of accounts classifies revenues by a four-digit number identifying the fund followed by a three-digit number identifying the revenue source.
 Expenditures are classified by the same fund numbers followed by a three-digit number identifying the activity code and a three-digit number identifying the object code for expenditures.

-The Village has not established any new funds since the Clerk Treasurer took office.
-The Clerk Treasurer is aware that funds must be established according to the Ohio Revised Code or by request to the Office of the Auditor of State.
+The Village has not established any new funds since the Fiscal Officer took office.
+The Fiscal Officer is aware that funds must be established according to the Ohio Revised Code or by request to the Office of the Auditor of State.